Vegan Halloween Candy!

 This year, I made an assortment of homemade vegan Halloween candy.
 I have a bowl of mini Halloween treat bags in the kitchen filled with fudge, vegan Tootsie Rolls, meringues, and chocolate cranberry bark with no express purpose other than to have on hand.
 We probably won’t get trick-or-treaters in a third-floor walk-up (and homemade candy is filled with POISON and RAZOR BLADES), so the treat bags will more than likely go to friends over the next week.
 I feel like Martha Stewart, in a very appropriately seasonal kind of way.

 Perhaps I’m a little biased, but my go-to candy recipes are in the Vegan Candyland zine.
-It’s filled with sugar, chocolate, oil, and flavors mixed and cooked in different ways to result in a variety of recipes like Kit Kats, Fudge, Tootsie Rolls, Peanut Butter Cups, Butterfinger Bars, and caramel-based goodies.
-This year I modified the Fudge recipe to be PS Fudge, and I made a batch of Tootsie Rolls.
+It’s filled with sugar, chocolate, oil, and flavors mixed, then cooked in different ways to result in a variety of recipes like Kit Kats, Fudge, Tootsie Rolls, Peanut Butter Cups, Butterfinger Bars, and caramel-based goodies.
+This year I modified the Fudge recipe to be Pumpkin Spice Fudge, and I made a batch of Tootsie Rolls.

 The Pumpkin Spice Fudge recipe isn’t available in the zine of course, so I’m posting it here.
 While the recipe itself isn’t overtly difficult, it does take some finesse and making sure the fudge mixture reaches soft ball stage, which you can do with a candy thermometer OR a bowl of cold water.
 One is more precise, but both methods will do the trick (…or treat).

-Reduce heat to medium/low and place a lid on the saucepan.
-Cook for 3 minutes.
+- Reduce heat to medium/low and place a lid on the saucepan, then cook for 3 minutes.

 Extra: if you really want, you can make little fondant pumpkins, paint them with food coloring, and stick them on top of the fudge with melted chocolate for that PSL glow.